dotnet/extensions/src/Libraries/Microsoft.Extensions.Http.AutoClient/README.md

 # Microsoft.Extensions.Http.AutoClient

-This package allows creating efficient HTTP auto clients with minimal code.
-The client code is generated at compile time, or while editing if analyzers are enabled.
+This package allows creating efficient HTTP clients for existing REST APIs with minimal code.
+The client code is generated at compile time, is highly efficient, and integrates with modern telemetry patterns.

 ## Getting started